This page shows all events ABCP (co-)organised and will be (co-)organising. Some events (co-)sponsored or supported by ABCP may also be included.

 17 July @ 4:00 pm - 5:00 pm

-The economic burden of COVID-19 in China
+The impact of COVID-19 on the healthcare and societal costs in China

 Dr Huajie (Lily) Jin (金桦杰博士), Senior Health Economist, King’s College London, UK

 COVID-19 swept through China in 2020, with over 83,000 confirmed cases reported by the end of June 2020.
 In order to estimate the economic burden of COVID-19, we conducted a cost-of-illness study to estimate the healthcare and societal cost of COVID-19 in 31 provincial-level administrative regions in China.
 The main cost components included identification, diagnosis and treatment of COVID-19, compulsory quarantine and productivity losses for all affected residents in China during the study period.
 Input data were obtained from government reports, clinical guidelines, and other published literature.
 The total estimated healthcare and societal cost associated with the outbreak is 4.26 billion RMB (0.62 billion USD) and 2,647 billion RMB (383 billion USD), respectively.
 The main components of routine healthcare costs are inpatient care (41.0%) and medicines (30.9%).
 The main component of societal costs is productivity losses (99.8%).
 Hubei province incurred the highest healthcare cost (83.2%) whilst Guangdong province incurred the highest societal cost (14.6%).

 Our study highlights a large economic burden of the recent COVID-19 outbreak in China.
 Evidence indicates that the control measures to prevent the spread of disease incurred substantial productivity costs amounting to over 2% of China’s annual GDP.
 The results of this study provide evidence to justify significant investment in prevention and control measures for future outbreaks.